🔄

 From getting your measurements just right to keeping your new walls looking pristine, we’ll walk through the essential steps.
 We’ll cover how to test samples in your space so there are no surprises, why proper waterproofing is non-negotiable, and what to expect during installation.
 Following these steps will help you feel confident in your decisions and ensure your investment is protected.
 Let’s get everything in order so you can focus on the exciting part—enjoying your beautiful new shower.

-Measure Your Space Accurately
+How to Measure Your Shower Accurately

 Before you even think about ordering slabs, grab a tape measure.
 One of the easiest ways to blow your budget is by miscalculating how much material you need.
 Measure the height and width of each shower wall, then multiply to find the square footage for each surface.
 Add it all up, and then add an extra 10% to 15% for cuts and waste.
 This is crucial!
 Having accurate numbers ensures you order the right amount of material, preventing costly last-minute orders or project delays.
 Double-check your math—it’s a simple step that saves a lot of stress down the line.